Free • Fast • Privacy-first

 Semantic HTML

 We generate semantic, accessible HTML that follows W3C standards.
-Every element has proper meaning, improving SEO and accessibility.
+Our semantic html code generator ensures every element has proper meaning, improving SEO and accessibility.
+For more HTML tools, explore our HTML Tools collection.

 Security Best Practices

-Links include proper rel attributes to prevent security vulnerabilities like tabnabbing attacks.
+Our html link generator tool includes proper rel attributes to prevent security vulnerabilities like tabnabbing attacks.
+All generated links follow security best practices automatically.

 Live Preview